Over the years, we've been working on a number of anti-racism initiatives to create a more equitable Vancouver.

 - Quarterly town hall events for all staff on these issues

-Our Employee Benchmark Survey will provide the first organization-wide review of employee experiences that can be disaggregated based on race and other identifiers so that we may track and understand our impacts on specific staff groups.
+In spring 2021, we conducted our first Employee Benchmark Survey.
+This will provide the first organization-wide review of employee experiences that can be disaggregated based on race and other identifiers so that we may track and understand our impacts on specific staff groups.
+View the results

 Black History Month